Arnab-Shanta-Anu/download-all-repos/CONTRIBUTING.md

 ## Step-7 : Ping & Connect

-Wait patiently till the PR is reviewed! <br>
+Wait patiently till the PR is reviewed. <br>
 You will be notified if your pull request needs any revision or else it will be merged.

+In the meantime, you can Star :star: this repo and connect with me via [Contact Me](https://github.com/Arnab-Shanta-Anu/download-all-repos/#contact-me) section